Select the Object Selection Tools panel. tool from the

 - Troubleshooting

-Make precise selections in Photoshop with selection tools, like Object Selection, Select Subject, Quick Selection, or Magic Wand.
+Quickly and accurately select subjects or objects in your images using tools like Object Selection, Select Subject, Quick Selection, and Magic Wand.

 Try out the latest features and enhancements.

-Simply draw a rectangle or lasso around the selection or let the tool automatically detect and select an object or region within the image.
+Simply draw a rectangle or lasso around the selection with the Object Selection tool, or let the tool detect and select an object or region in the image.

 -